sokno/gtm-template/README.md

   	...
 <!-- End Google Tag Manager -->
 ```
-_Note_: You can ommit the productIdList if there are no products but orderId and orderAmount are mandatory for a sale confirmation.

 More Information about dataLayer: https://support.google.com/tagmanager/answer/6164391?hl=en
 ### 3. Tag Configuration - Choose Variables